phoenixreisen/nassi/README.md

 }
 ```

 What's new here?
 For starters we defined some paragraphs (i.e.text blocks enclosed in `"""`).
-Aside from that we are using the exception handling mechanism (*nassi* keywords: _THROW_, _CATCH_ and _HANDLE_):
+Aside from that we are using the exception handling mechanism (*nassi* keywords: THROW, CATCH and HANDLE):

-- We can define exceptional situations with the  _THROW_ keyword followed by an error-code (a hash sign followed by a letter followed by letters, digits, dahes or underscores, e.g. `#wrong-password`) followed by a sentence or paragraph describing the situation.
+- We can define exceptional situations with the  THROW keyword followed by an error-code (a hash sign followed by a letter followed by letters, digits, dahes or underscores, e.g. `#wrong-password`) followed by a sentence or paragraph describing the situation.

-- Exception-handlers can be defined within _CATCH_ blocks, with the _HANDLE_ keyword followed by an error-code (s. above) and a block of steps.
+- Exception-handlers can be defined within CATCH blocks, with the HANDLE keyword followed by an error-code (s. above) and a block of steps.

 Here is what the according diagram looks like: